 All of the work under this project is done pursuant to letter agreements and contracts with the county and local units of government concerned.
-During 2003, it is anticipated that such agreements and contracts will call for the following:
+During 2005, it is anticipated that such agreements and contracts will call for the following:

 - 1. Enhancement efforts attendant to the Kenosha County land information system. - 2.
-Management of the Milwaukee County land information system plan implementation effort. - 3.
+Provision of technical assistance to the Milwaukee County land information system plan implementation effort. - 3.
 Provision of technical and administrative assistance to the Racine County land information system plan implementation effort. - 4.
 Provision of technical and administrative assistance to the Walworth County land information system plan implementation effort. - 5.
-Provision of technical assistance to the Washington County land information system plan implementation effort. - 6.
-Provision of technical assistance to the Waukesha County land information system plan implementation effort. - 7.
-Preparation and review of grant applications under the State grant program administered by the Wisconsin Land Information Board.

-8. Preparations of contracts, grant agreements, and progress reports related to projects receiving funding from the Wisconsin Land Information Board.
+Provision of technical and administrative assistance to the Washington County land information system plan implementation effort. - 6.
+Preparation of contracts, grant agreements, and progress reports related to projects receiving funding from the Wisconsin Land Information Board.